What's the

 To ensure the UK meets its low carbon targets, the Government’s introduced several policies to drive renewable growth.
 However, the policies have also increased the cost of electricity and made UK prices higher than in other countries.

-To help Energy Intensive Industries (EIIs) in the UK compete with their EU counterparts, the Government suggested they should be exempt from some Third Party Charges (TPCs).
-The cost of the exemption would be paid for through an increase in costs for non-EII organisations.
+To help Energy Intensive Industries (EIIs) in the UK compete with their EU counterparts, the Government has made these industries exempt from some Third Party Charges (TPCs).
+The cost of the exemption is paid for through an increase in costs for non-EII organisations.

-The Government proposed that EIIs should be exempt from the costs of the Renewables Obligation (RO) scheme, the Contracts for Difference (CfD) scheme and the Feed-in Tariff (FiT) scheme.
+The Government has made EIIs exempt from the costs of the Renewables Obligation (RO) scheme, the Contracts for Difference (CfD) scheme, the Capacity Market (CM) and the Feed-in Tariff (FiT) scheme.
+It has also introduced a 60% rebate for EIIs on relevant network charges.
+These include:

 What's the impact?